 14) Start hacking away at my vacation property mortgage.
 I plan to pay down at least $20,000 in extra principal to my ~$419,000 Lake Tahoe vacation property mortgage.
 The mortgage was modified for free by Bank of America from 5.875% down to 4.25% several years ago.
 4.25% is not high for a 30-year fixed mortgage, but it is still almost double the risk free rate of return.
 I don’t plan to be more aggressive because this asset is the largest laggard in my net worth.
 It might be worth $550,000 from $700,000+, but I’m not sure.
 It’s never good to throw good money after bad, but I think the Lake Tahoe real estate market has finally turned the corner, and I still plan to hold onto the property forever.

 15) Set up a new car fund.
 In two years I’ll be 40, and I know I’ll have a mid-life crisis then.
 In two years, the lease on my 2015 Honda Fit coincidentally runs out as well.
 Given I will go through a mid-life crisis, I should set aside a separate savings account now to pay for the perfect mid-life crisis car, like a Porsche 911.
 This car costs about $60,000 second hand.
-As a result, I’ve got to put aside roughly $2,500 a month into an online savings account like Capital One 360, so the money can at least earn 0.75% interest rather than the 0.1% or 0.2% with a bricks and mortar bank.
+As a result, I’ve got to put aside roughly $2,500 a month into an online savings account so the money can at least earn 0.75% interest rather than the 0.1% or 0.2% with a bricks and mortar bank.
 If I don’t go through a mid-life crisis, then at least I’ll have saved an extra $60,000!

 PREDICTIONS FOR 2016

 1) The S&P 500 ends down 1.4% excluding dividends.